barend-erasmus/github-blog/README.md

 * Published Timestamp - Published or Last Updated Timestamp of the Blog Post.
 * LinkedIn Share Count - Number of times Blog Post shared on LinkedIn.

-### Tutorial
+### Creating a new Blog Post

-Github Blog use one or more Github account to as a data source for its content, thus you'll have to create a [Github account](https://github.com/join) or if you already have one, you'll need to [login](https://github.com/login).
+Github Blog use one or more Github account to as a data source for its content, thus you'll have to create a [Github Account](https://github.com/join) or if you already have one, you'll need to [Login](https://github.com/login).

 After you've registered or logged in, you need to make sure that your username is added to the configuration of the Github Blog.